Applicants are asked to submit the following information to the Admissions Office.

 Transfer Student Admission

-Applicants who have previously enrolled in one or more institutions of higher education must submit documentation of regular admission to, and of good standing at an accredited diploma or degree granting institution.
-In addition, the applicant must meet regular admission requirements of Atlanta Technical College.
+Applicants who have previously enrolled in one or more institutions of higher education must submit documentation of regular admission to, and of good standing at an accredited diploma or degree-granting institution.
+In addition, the applicant must meet the regular admission requirements of Atlanta Technical College.

 Dual Enrollment Admission